radiantearth/stac-spec/extensions/projection/README.md

 in lat/long (EPSG:4326).
 But most remote sensing data does not come in that projection, so it is often useful for clients to have the geometry information ([geometry](#projgeometry), [bbox](#projbbox), [centroid](#projcentroid)) in the coordinate reference system of the asset's data, so it doesn't have to reproject (which can be lossy and takes time).
-- **
+- **Information to enable cataloging of data without opening assets:** Often it is useful to be able to construct a 'virtual layer', like GDAL's [VRT](https://gdal.org/drivers/raster/vrt.html) without having to open the actual imagery file. [shape](#projshape) and
+[transform](#projtransform) together with the core description of the CRS provide enough information about the size and shape of the data in the file so that tools don't have to open it.

+None of these is truly necessary for 'search' of data, the main use case of STAC.
+But all enable more 'cloud native' use of data, as they describe the metadata needed to stream data for processing and/or display on the web.
+We do recommend including at least the
+EPSG code if it's available, as it's a fairly standard piece of metadata, and [see below](#crs-description-recommendations) for more information about when to use WKT and PROJJSON.
+We do recommend including the shape and transform fields if you have cloud optimized geotiff's or some other cloud native format, to enable online tools to work with the assets more efficiently.
+This is especially useful if the data is likely to be mosaiced or otherwise processed together, so that tools don't have to open every single file to show or process aggregates of hundreds or thousands.
+Finally, the descriptions of the native geometry information are useful when STAC is the complete metadata for an item.
+If other metadata is also included it likely has this information, but we provide it because some modern systems are just using STAC for their entire metadata description.

 ### CRS Description Recommendations

+WKT2 and PROJJSON are mostly recommended when you have data that is not part of the standard EPSG registry.
+Providing one of them supplies the exact information for projection software to do the exact projection transform.
 WKT2 and PROJJSON are equivalent to one another - more clients understand WKT2, but PROJJSON fits more nicely in the STAC JSON structure, since they are both JSON.
 For now it's probably best to use both for maximum interoperability, but just using PROJJSON is likely ok if you aren't worried about legacy client support.
-If you are using one not